What Makes a Family: Production

-The film was directed by Maggie Greenwald, with the screenplay written by Robert L. Freedman.
+The film was directed by Maggie Greenwald and written by Robert L. Freedman.
 The executive producers were Barbra Streisand, Whoopi Goldberg, Cis Corman, Craig Zadan and Neil Meron.
+Filming took place in Toronto.

 Reception

 Ron Wertheimer of The New York Times praised several aspects of movie and stated: "Dripping with good intentions but enriched by performances of genuine depth, What Makes a Family, tonight on Lifetime, rises several notches above the usual based-on-a-true-story television movie."
-Andy Webb of The Movie Scene gave "What Makes a Family" three out of five stars, concluding: "What this all boils down to is that "What Makes a Family" was not the movie I expected and in some ways a far better one.
+Andy Webb of The Movie Scene gave the film three out of five stars, concluding: "What this all boils down to is that "What Makes a Family" was not the movie I expected and in some ways a far better one.
 Instead of being the legal drama about rights what you get is this pleasant drama about being a family and it works."

 What Makes a Family won one GLAAD Media Award in the category of "Outstanding Television Movie".
 The film was also nominated for one Humanitas Prize in the category of "90 Minute or Longer Cable Category".